-Challenge number Detail of challenge I Academic Attainment On entry to Reception class over the past 3 years, 100% of disadvantaged children (4 out of 4) have arrived below age-related expectations.
-This compares to 25% (2019), 39% (2020) and 17% (2021) of other pupils.
-Whilst they progress in line with other children, this gap remains relatively steady to the end of KS2.
+Challenge number Detail of challenge l Academic Attainment On entry to Reception class over the past 3 years, 67% of disadvantaged children (4 out of 6) have arrived below age-related expectations.
+This compares to 27% (2021), 37% (2022) and 23% (2023) of other pupils.
+Whilst they make slightly more rapid progress than their peers, an attainment gap still remains between PP children and their peers at the end of KS2.
 2 Speech and Language Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 3 Phonics/ Reading Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 4 Writing Internal and external (where available) assessments indicate that writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 5 Maths Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-6 Wellbeing Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+6 Behaviour and Wellbeing Our assessments, records and observations demonstrate that disadvantaged children are more likely to be involved in serious behaviour incidents than their peers.
+They are also more likely to require social, emotional and wellbeing support and interventions.
 These findings are supported by national studies.